Stochastic doublet

 xarray is at the heart of data handling in pythermogis

-This example demonstrates how to run a stochastic doublet simulation using the calculate_doublet_performance_stochastic function for a single set of inputs and only the P50.
+This example demonstrates how to run a stochastic doublet simulation using the StochasticAquifer and ThermoGISDoublet classes.
+For this example only the P50 values are calculated.
 The outcomes are stochastic, meaning that different output values can occur with each run.

 Permeability vs Log-permeability

-The function calculate_doublet_performance uses permeability in natural space, while the stochastic method defines permeability as a Log-normal distribution with a mean and a standard deviation.
+The StochasticAquifer requires permeability in natural space, while the stochastic method defines permeability as a Log-normal distribution with a mean and a standard deviation.
 This means that permeability mean and sd is in log space.
 A log-permeability of 5 is equal to 148.6mD natural-permability (for example).

 print(results)